sadkeyvanfar/dotfiles/README.md

 # dotfiles
-a collection of config files
+a collection of config files from based on different open source projects.